ozanulku/oUploader/README.md

 **instance**

+>*returns oUploader Object*

 Get the instance of oUploader.

->*returns oUploader Object*

 ```javascript
 var instance = $("#ou-wrap").oUploader("instance");
 ```

 **destroy**

+>*returns jQuery of the oUploader container*

 Destroy the everything related to a oUploader instance

-*returns jQuery of the oUploader container*
 ```javascript
 instance.destroy();
 ```

 **isEmpty**

+>*returns true if there is any files selected, false otherwise*

 Check if there is any files selected.

-*returns true if there is any files selected, false otherwise*
 ```javascript
 instance.isEmpty();
 ```